Disquiet within ECB laid bare after cash injection

 Weidmann wrote to ECB President Mario Draghi last month to express concerns about risks stemming from a decision the ECB took in December to ease rules on the collateral banks must put up to tap its funding operations, a central bank source said.

-That decision, which Weidmann opposed and now wants reversed, resulted in some 800 banks partaking in the ECB’s second offer of one percent money on Wednesday - a marked increase from the 523 bidders at the first LTRO in December.
+That decision resulted in some 800 banks partaking in the ECB’s second offer of one percent money on Wednesday - a marked increase from the 523 bidders at the first LTRO in December.

 “This shows that there are diverging views on all of this in the ECB Governing Council and it is not likely go away until the sovereigns come up with some big measures, which looks rather unlikely,” said Citigroup economist Juergen Michels.